Dzvezdana/pydata_workshop_september2025/README.md

 The keys will only be available during the workshop.
 If you want to follow the workshop after, please generate read-only HuggingFace API key yourself first at https://huggingface.co/.

-Create a `.env` file for your API keys in `workshop/multi-agent-workflow/`:
+Create a `.env` file in the `workshop/multi-agent-workflow/` directory with your API keys:

 ```env
 cd workshop/multi-agent-workflow/